 In the newly opened window, set Custom size: Units to "px" using the drop-down menus.
+Set Display units to "px" to match (this will make the Inkscape show lengths in terms of screen pixels).
 Then set the flag size by changing Custom size: Width to 320, and Height to 200.
 This can be done by typing the numbers into the entry boxes next to the labels (one could use the small up and down arrows to change the entered value, but this does not work well when an entered number could be non-integer).
 Note that when you type in new values, changes don't take effect until you hit Return, click on a different entry box, or move the cursor from the Document Properties dialog to another Inkscape window.
 Page orientation will automatically change to Landscape.

 Fit the page into the drawing area.

 The page is now a small rectangle at the bottom of the drawing area.
 To fit the page to the drawing area, click on the Zoom-Page icon in the Command Bar, or use the keyboard shortcut: 5.
 The Inkscape window should then look like this:

 The figures here show the Inkscape window at its smallest size.
 Using a larger size will make it easier to use the Inkscape interface (such as being able to read the Notification Region).